On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

-Recall that a \emph{Stein domain} is a compact, complex manifold with boundary, such that the boundary is a regular level set of a strictly plurisubharmonic function.
+Recall that a \emph{Stein domain} is a compact, complex manifold with boundary, such that the boundary is a regular level set of a strictly plurisubharmonic function (see, e.g., \cite[p.1-3]{SteinFillable} or \cite{SteinBook}).
 The boundaries of Stein domains are naturally equipped with contact structures.
 A contact $(2q+1)$-manifold $M$ is \emph{Stein fillable} if it may be realized as the boundary of a Stein domain.

 Eliashberg has raised the question \cite[3.8]{ContactWorkshop} of which homotopy spheres $\Sigma \in \Theta_{2q+1}$ admit Stein fillable contact structures.
-Eliashberg explicitly noted that such $\Sigma$ necessarily bound $q$-connected, almost closed $(2q+2)$-manifolds, and that this might already be restrictive.
+Eliashberg explicitly noted in \cite[3.8]{ContactWorkshop} that such $\Sigma$ necessarily bound $q$-connected, almost closed $(2q+2)$-manifolds, and that this might already be restrictive.
+For the proof that such $\Sigma$ must bound $q$-connected, almost closed $(2q+2)$-manifolds, see \cite[Proof of Theorem 5.4]{SteinFillable} and \cite[1.2.2]{EliTopChar}.

 Bowden, Crowley, and Stipsicz took up Eliashberg's question, and applied Wall and Schultz's work \cite{Wall62, Wall67, Schultz} to settle it when $q \ne 9$ and $q+1 \not \equiv 0$ modulo $4$ \cite[Theorem 5.4]{SteinFillable}.
 We offer the following additional theorem, which answers all but finitely many cases of Conjecture 5.9 from \cite{SteinFillable}: